 So, let's see what we can uncover about Foo Fighters.

 Where the Foo Fighters Story Started

 There have been reports of strange objects in the sky throughout recorded history, including the Bible (Ezekiel's Wheel).
 However, Foo Fighters are a distinct phenomenon, a well-defined subset of UFO reports, and their discovery has a precise starting point.

 |An Arado Ar 234B, operational by late 1944, after capture in US markings.|

 In late 1944, US Army Air Force Intelligence was worried about a resurgence in the Luftwaffe.
-The Me 262 fighter, Arado AR 234 bomber and other advanced Nazi jet planes were superior to the overwhelming bulk of Allied planes.
+The Me 262 fighter, Arado AR 234 bomber and other advanced German jet planes were superior to the overwhelming bulk of Allied planes.
 The Germans also were building up their armored forces and seemed ready to make a stand at the German border, supported by rumored "wonder weapons" such as the V1 cruise missile and V2 ballistic missile.
 Into this tense atmosphere dropped a strange blurb in the 13 December 1944 New York Times.
 It summarized a bizarre news briefing given by Supreme Headquarters, Allied Expeditionary Force (SHAEF) based in Paris.

 The Times description (and different iterations in other newspapers) is notable for its weirdly precise detail.
 The "mystery balls" are not unexplained phenomena in this write-up.
 Instead, they are "German weapons."
 They also aren't fireballs, but "silver colored spheres" that can be "semi-translucent."
-Right from the start, we see that the report was feeding into the narrative that those evil Nazis must be up to something - which was going to keep the boys at the front from coming home before Christmas as many had been hoping for since D-Day in June.
+Right from the start, we see that the report was feeding into the narrative that those evil Germans must be up to something - which was going to keep the boys at the front from coming home before Christmas as many had been hoping for since D-Day in June.